Hagit2/Photo_design_project/README.md

 # Photo design project
-Image design and editing software
+Image design and editing software used with cv2 & Tikner

 User Interface: